VictoriaMetrics/VictoriaMetrics/docs/vmagent.md

   may result in increased memory usage if a big number of scrape targets are dropped during relabeling.

 * It is recommended increaseing `-remoteWrite.queues` if `vmagent_remotewrite_pending_data_bytes` [metric](#monitoring)
   grows constantly.
-It is also recommended increasing `-remoteWrite.maxBlockSize` and `-remoteWrite.maxRowsPerBlock` command-line options in this case.
+It is also recommended increasing `-remoteWrite.maxBlockSize` and `-remoteWrite.maxRowsPerBlock` command-line flags in this case.
   This can improve data ingestion performance to the configured remote storage systems at the cost of higher memory usage.

 * If you see gaps in the data pushed by `vmagent` to remote storage when `-remoteWrite.maxDiskUsagePerURL` is set,